madhavgaba/gutterIcon/README.md

 2. Look for the "Implemented by" CodeLens above interface declarations
 3. Click on the CodeLens to see all implementing classes
 4. Click on any implementation to navigate to it
+5. When there's only one implementation, you'll be taken directly to it
+6. When there are multiple implementations, you'll see a list to choose from

+### Navigation Behavior

+- **Single Implementation**: When there's only one implementation, clicking the CodeLens will take you directly to it
+- **Multiple Implementations**: When there are multiple implementations, clicking the CodeLens will show a list of all implementations for you to choose from
+- **Interface Navigation**: When viewing an implementation, clicking the "Implements" CodeLens will take you directly to the interface if there's only one, or show a list if there are multiple interfaces

 ## Extension Settings